 * Keep the meeting as focused and as short as possible.

 * Take into consideration the impact of working from home on capacity: people WFH with family around them (and maybe other distractions) are working with lower capacity than usual.

 * Discuss this at the beginning of sprint planning and identify who has full capacity and whose capacity is impacted due to WFH.

 No need to wait for the end of the sprint in order to change something in the way the team works.
 Have non-official retrospective(s) during the sprint and

 agree on adjustments as needed.

-Respect lunch time – don’t set meetings between 12-13 (unless agreed otherwise in advance!).
+Respect lunchtime – don’t set meetings between 12-13 (unless agreed otherwise in advance!).

 And last but not least: you are the leaders of your groups. people look up to you.
-Keep setting a positive example, be flexible and remember to be empathic
+Keep setting a positive example, be flexible, and remember to be empathic

-and supportive to others.
+and supportive of others.